 What to Expect

-We gather Sundays at 10:30 a.m. at Park Forest Middle School.
+We gather Sundays at 9:00 a.m. outside State College Assembly of God (Visit our home page for directions and details).
 At Cedar Heights, we know that going to a church for the first time can be an intimidating experience full of questions like, “What’s going to happen?”
 “Will I be dressed right?”
 “What will the music be like?”
 “Will there be people there like me?”
 We don’t want you to be unsure about what it’s like to visit Cedar Heights Church, so here is what you will want to know.

 BEFORE THE SERVICE

 There is no need to dress up, so feel free to come in casual clothes.
-When you walk in, people will be friendly and greet you but not invade your space.
-Free coffee, tea, and donuts are available.
-We meet in a school auditorium, so out of respect for the custodial staff, we ask everyone to enjoy food and drinks in the lobby before service.
+When you arrive, people will be friendly and greet you but not invade your space.
+Free coffee, tea, and donuts are usually available, however for the time being, we are not serving any food or drinks due to COVID-19.

 KIDS & YOUTH